- Google Translate

 From Motion Pictures to Music Videos

 Jobs can last for a couple of hours or production crews can shoot in the system over the course of several months.
-Shooting a production in North America's largest mass transit system is a cooperative effort among several divisions and units of the Department of Subways, the Department of Buses, the Executive Vice President's Office and the Division of System Safety.
+Shooting a production in North America's largest mass transit system is a cooperative effort among several divisions and units of the Department of Subways, the Department of Buses and the Division of System Safety.

 The process requires teamwork and coordination.
 Working along with the Visual Production Unit, the General Order Unit is notified that a production company wants to shoot at a particular location and time.
 At that time it is determined whether or not a train or station is involved, and the type of shooting they would like to do.